birdhouses/TaskTimer/README.md

     from task_timer import TaskTimer

-# Initialize a new ActionScheduler
+# Initialize a new TaskTimer
     task_timer = TaskTimer('send_email', 3600)

 # Print the next action time in a human-friendly format